 The Mitel phone system has a "temporary greeting" option for your voice mail, in case you want to put a greeting on your phone without deleting your regular greeting.
 To activate this option, follow these steps:

 - Go to the Voice Mail system by either pressing Voice Mail on your desk phone or dialing 467-8989 from another phone.

 - Access your mailbox by your usual means.

-- Select U for "User Options"
+- At the prompts, select U for "User Options"